PHYSICALLYBASED

 Blackmagic URSA Broadcast G2 x mm 16:9

-Blackmagic URSA Cine 12K x mm
+Blackmagic URSA Cine 12K LF x mm

 This camera crops the sensor.
 Click to see all sensor sizes.